nodejs/nodejs.dev/CONTRIBUTING.md

 There is a built in commit linter.
 Basic rules:

-* Commit messages must start with a capitol letter
+* Commit messages must start with a capital letter
 * Commit message must end with a period `.`
 * Supported subsystems: